 A few inspectors undertake covert work, which includes infiltrating groups who run dog fights or badger baiting to gather evidence in order to prosecute them.

-If you would like to know anything about RSPCA / SSPCA Inspector that does not appear on Hotcourses, further information can be found below.
+If you would like to learn more about becoming a RSPCA / SSPCA inspector that does not appear on Hotcourses, further information can be found below.

 Chief Superintendent (Training)